Gh0stAn0n/vpnip/README.md

 ### Requirement

-(for OpenVPN alternatives please check the link in the above section)
+to enable tun0, you must download a VPN (for OpenVPN alternatives please check the link in the above section)

-to enable tun0, you must download a VPN.

 install OpenVPN by typing: